Presentations, seminars and group work

 - Video transcript

-This section covers three areas that students will come across throughout their time at Sussex.
-Most people consider presentations, seminars and groupwork to be much more informal forms of assessment and learning than essay writing, and so are more relaxed about them.
-What to do when giving presentations, attending seminars and working in groups can seem rather obvious but you’ll find tips and advice in this page that you may not have considered before.
+This section covers three activities that students are likely to come across during their time at Sussex, and also in their careers beyond university.
+What to do when giving presentations, attending seminars and working in groups may seem obvious but you’ll find tips and advice in this page to deal with nerves and develop skills that you may not have considered before.

 Find out about academic skills workshops and other support.